 You can read more in this BBC article.

 With many employees still furloughed or working from home, chances are they now have more spare time, particularly if they used to spend hours commuting to their workplace each day.
 This may increase the chances of them engaging with things like customer surveys, so why not give one a try?

-I hope you can apply some of these tips to your eCommerce website to boost your sales.
+I hope you can apply some of these tips to boost your E-commerce sales.
 If, however, your website is beyond help and it’s time to start again, then contact us.
-Our digital team of three web designers and six web developers have considerable experience in creating WooCommerce sites that deliver amazing results.
+Our digital team of three web designers and six web developers have considerable experience in creating WooCommerce websites that deliver amazing results.
 Here’s just a few examples: